bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

 ## The S: Systems

 Systems interact with and update the data in the ECS.
-By default, each system is run each frame, in a loop (specifically, in a [Schedule](../the-game-loop/schedules)).
+Each system is ran every frame by default, and repeats in a loop (specifically, in a [Schedule](../the-game-loop/schedules)).
 In Bevy, systems are "just Rust functions".
 These can fetch data from the ECS, make updates, call external APIs, and anything else that a function can do.